Dumbarton Oaks Park

 Lovers' Lane from R Street, east of 32nd Street.
 It is located near Dumbarton Oaks, Montrose Park, and Oak Hill Cemetery.

 It is part of the Georgetown Historic District.
+Now part of Rock Creek Park, it originally belonged to the Dumbarton Oaks estate which had designed it as an enhanced "natural" area.
+In the 2020s the National Park Service worked with the estate to restore and preserve the landscape architecture of Beatrix Farrand in the park.

 History

 Robert Woods Bliss and Mildred Barnes Bliss purchased the Dumbarton Oaks estate in 1920, and established the garden.
 The park is a naturalistic streamside garden area of 27 acres, beyond the 10 acre formal garden, designed by Beatrix Farrand.
 In 1940, the Blisses gifted Dumbarton Oaks Park to the National Park Service, turning over creative control and upkeep of the plantings located there.
 Both Montrose Park and Dumbarton Oaks Park were jointly listed on the National Register of Historic Places on May 28, 1967.
 Montrose Park obtained an individual listing on 2007.
 In 1998 and 1999, Student Conservation Association groups restored the south stream path.
 Dumbarton Oaks Park Conservancy has been formed to provide restoration.